andreafuturi/gitmini/README.md

   - Safely updates your local repository with `git update`
   - Asks you to fix conflicts if they're present
   - Adds all changes to the staging area using `git add .`
-  - Commits the changes using specified ticket name (defaults to WIP-date) `git commit -m "WIP-date"`
+  - Commits the changes using specified ticket name (defaults to WIP date) `git commit -m "WIP {timestamp}"`
   - Pushes your changes to repository's server so other people can get your changes `git push`

 (Soon, an option to create a merge request instead of directly pushing to the master branch will be added.)